-This month’s edition of the Greater Houston Partnership's Houston: The Economy at a Glance provides an in-depth analysis of newly released demographic and social characteristics of Houstonians, provides an employment update, and announces the expert panel for the Houston Region Economic Outlook event in December.
+This month’s edition of the Greater Houston Partnership's Houston: The Economy at a Glance provides an in-depth analysis of the Partnership's '20 employment forecast.

 Houston: The Economy at a Glance is a free monthly publication, which offers the latest data along with expert commentary on the Houston region’s economy.

 To subscribe to Glance, please click here.

 2020 EMPLOYMENT FORECAST

 The Partnership’s forecast calls for the region to create 42,300 jobs in ’20.
 Growth in ’20 in Houston will occur outside of energy, especially in sectors tied to population growth, the U.S. economy, and global trade.

 • Health care, government, accommodation and food services, construction and administrative support services will turn in the strongest performances.